 Soft soldering involves melting jewelry at a low temperature which helps to prevent it from burning or warping.
 It's used for base-metal jewelry and to fix metals like brass, bronze, and copper.

-When it comes to soldering jewelry, there are a few important tools you'll need to have on hand.
+There are a few important tools you'll need to have on hand.
 We'll review them below.

 A flame-resistant soldering board is typically made of a durable material, like ceramic, that won't be affected by high heat.
 A board is important to have because it will keep the piece you're soldering in place and it can even work to reflect heat to help make the soldering process more efficient.
 These boards come in numerous sizes so you'll be able to find one that fits your needs perfectly.